 - 3.9.
 Power excursions (transients) may lead to comparatively high power levels and consequent high levels of direct radiation if the core is not well shielded.
-Power excursions may be of particular importance for research reactors of low power level or critical and subcritical assemblies of low power level, or subcritical assemblies which in normal operating conditions do not require significant shielding.
+Power excursions may be of particular importance for research reactors or critical assemblies of low power level, which in normal operating conditions do not require significant shielding.
 In the design of the irradiation facilities (e.g. beam tubes), the direct radiation caused by transients should be considered. - 3.10.
 If such power excursions are part of the design for normal operation, the equipment and installations for both monitoring and protection should be able to withstand high power levels.
 Power excursions give rise not only to intense direct radiation fields, but also to fuel degradation and the release of fission products from the fuel if it is not designed to cope with such excursions. - 3.11.
 Inherent safety features with a strong negative temperature coefficient may be included in the design so that transients cannot lead to core degradation.
 Such features are often used in the design of pulsed reactors (with the intentional generation of transients).